southwick-associates/salic/vignettes/README.md

 The "duration" column is necessary for building a license history.
 Specifically:

--   multi-year licenses hold values according to the number of years they last
+-   Multi-year license are identified with values &gt; 1 (e.g., 2 = 2-year, 3 = 3-year, etc.).
--   Lifetimes are identified using a special value: 99
+-   Lifetimes are identified using a special value: 99.
 -   All other license types should = 1.

 ``` r